denysboiko/denysboiko-cv/README.md

 * Developed several POCs (Sales Forecasting based on historical sales data; Logistics optimization - applied Traveling Salesperson Problem)
 * Created a system for stock turnover analysis (using Qlik)
 * Created a system for Debtor Turnover analysis (using PowerBI)
-* Implemented data integration project for reporting purposes which grew into a fully independent enterprise data platform (SQL Server Integration Services)
+* Implemented a data integration project for reporting purposes which grew into a fully independent enterprise data platform (SQL Server Integration Services)
 * Created numerous BI applications and automation solutions

 ## Education